-In an early scene, after Andy snickers at something said during a meeting, Miranda proceeds to lay a verbal smackdown on her, during which she dissects her character and details the impact of the fashion industry to make the point that Andy shouldn't consider herself above fashion (see the quotes page for the full speech).
+In an early scene, after Andy snickers at two belts seeming to be completely identical (and implying only high fashion cares about teeny-tiny differences the average person would never notice), Miranda proceeds to lay a verbal smackdown on her, during which she dissects her character and details the impact of the fashion industry to make the point that Andy shouldn't consider herself above fashion (see the quotes page for the full speech).

 During this, she shows that she can remember the exact year the colour Andy's wearing (cerulean) first came into being, who came up with it, how it evolved over the next several years, and possibly even her own role in its evolution (though she might not have meant that last part literally).